chrisli-03/AcuMock/problems.md

 3. Problem: `sudo node index.js` works but `sudo pm2 start index.js` still shows permission denied.

    Solution: pm2 already running with no privilege, use `pm2 kill` to stop, then `sudo pm2 start index.js` to host with privilege.

+4. Problem: Accessing state immediately after updating will still use the old state.

+   Solution: still have no idea how to solve this, maybe just avoid it.